 Data indicates that those with severe immunocompromise do not have adequate protection following a primary COVID-19 vaccine course.
-There is evidence that protection can be enhanced by an additional Comirnaty dose, representing an extension of the primary vaccination series.
+There is evidence that protection can be enhanced by an additional dose, representing an extension of the primary vaccination series.

-An additional Comirnaty dose (full dose 0.3ml) should be given to those aged 12 and older with immunocompromise associated with a suboptimal response to vaccines at the time of vaccination, who have completed their primary course.
-The Comirnaty dose should be given regardless of whether the primary course was of an mRNA or an adenoviral vector vaccine.
+An additional dose (30 micrograms) should be given to those aged 12 years and older with immunocompromise associated with a suboptimal response to vaccines at the time of vaccination, who have completed their primary course.
+The additional dose should be given regardless of whether the primary course was of an mRNA or an adenoviral vector vaccine.
 This is an extended primary vaccination course.
 The additional vaccine should be given after a minimum interval of two months following the last dose of an EMA authorised COVID-19 vaccine.